RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 They haggle via texts and tweets and emails, until somebody says the magic words "we are closed," after which everybody makes friendly noises.
-That means you have a deal,
+That means they have a deal,
-and 99% of the time you DO have a deal.
+and 99% of the time they *do* have a deal.
 The written parts of that deal might not come for months.
 But eventually people in business affairs cut, cull, and paste those original messages into deal memos